andrey-zherikov/argparse/README.md

 Default is dash (`-`).

-### End of arguments
+### End of named arguments

-`Config.endOfArgs` – the string that conventionally marks the end of all arguments.
+`Config.endOfNamedArgs` – the string that conventionally marks the end of all named arguments.
+All arguments that are specified after this one are treated as positional regardless to the value which can start with `namedArgPrefix` (dash `-` by default).

 Default is double dash (`--`).